TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 There's a lot of things our computers *could do* to be faster, whether it be nasty dynamic stack shenanagains, or unpatching various side-channel attacks against our predictive computation systems, but there are reasons not to[^12].
+Although it's unfortunate that the stack isn't perfect for everything we'd like to do with it, you should be grateful[^13]!

 So what other ideas do we have to solve this problem of *dynamic memory allocation*?

 ## Dynamic memory allocation

 Golly, **what a headache**.
 It seems to me that separating the portion of memory that seems to be good for keeping track of control (execution) from the *data* data is a good idea.
-Lets take a look at how memory is laid out for a typical process.
+Lets take a simplified look at how memory is laid out for a typical process.

 <img align="center" src="./ProcessLayoutWinUnix.png" alt="Diagram of the memory layout of processes on unix and windows" />